zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-search.md

 ![kendo-search-overview](images/kendo-search-overview.png)

 The Music Store application provides an entry box for searching the store by album title.
-To implement this, a [Kendo AutoComplete Widget][1] was used.
-The desire was to have the autocomplete box query the server for albums that match the user's entered text, and have the filtering performed server-side, using a [remote DataSource][2].
+To implement this, a [Kendo AutoComplete Widget](http://demos.kendoui.com/web/autocomplete/index.html) was used.
+The desire was to have the autocomplete box query the server for albums that match the user's entered text, and have the filtering performed server-side, using a [remote DataSource](http://demos.kendoui.com/web/datasource/remote-data.html).
 The results would then be listed, showing the album art, title, and artists name, and be clickable to get details about the album.

 ## Add the input box

-We start with a normal **<input>** element:
+We start with a normal **&lt;input&gt;** element:

     <input id="main-search"/>